noelrappin/rails_conf_2022/README.md

 ### Much less supported Docker setup

-There is also a Docker setup.
-Please note that Noel will be much less likely to troubleshoot docker issues.
+There is also a Docker setup, which might be helpful if you don't have Ruby 3.1.2 installed.
+Please note that Noel will be much less likely to be able to troubleshoot Docker issues.

 To use Docker: